 Pros & Cons of the Capital One Journey Student Credit Card

 This student credit card offers competitive rewards and encourages responsible behavior by offering additional rewards to those who make on-time payments.
 It’s also nice to have a card with no foreign transaction fees, making this ideal for Spring Break, a semester abroad or backpacking in Europe.

 Unfortunately, students who don’t use their credit responsibly may find themselves with significant debt, low credit scores or both.
-Another drawback is that the 25% bonus on cash-back rewards is insignificant compared to the late fee of $35.
+Another drawback is that the .25% bonus on cash-back rewards is insignificant compared to the late fee of up to $39.